reefland/smartmon_nvme/README.md

     * When using Node Exporter deployed in Kubernetes, the path to the host directory outside the pod will be different, such as: `/host/root/var/lib/node_exporter/textfile_collector`

-2. Place `smartmon.sh` in `/usr/local/bin/` make sure it is executable.
+2. Place `smartmon.sh` in `/usr/local/bin/` and give it execute permissions.

-3. Create a cron entry to run `smartmon.sh` ar regular interval such as every 5 minutes:
+3. Create a cron entry to run `smartmon.sh` at regular interval such as every 5 minutes:

+    ```shell
+    $ sudo crontab -e

+    # Opens in text editor
+    ```

+    Add the following line to run every 5 minutes:

     ```text
     */5 * * * * /usr/local/bin/smartmon.sh | /usr/bin/sponge /var/lib/node_exporter/textfile_collector/smartmon.prom